countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   **CSS**

     Preprocessor: _Unspectified_ - We are evaluating SASS https://sass-lang.com/
-    Reset: _Unspecified_ - Use one though, as opposed to none.
+    CSS Reset: _Unspecified_ - Use one though, as opposed to none.